Responsible Tourism in India

 While existing efforts should continue, we must craft an obsolescence-proof strategy that leverages our strengths, has pan-India applicability, calls for low investments and training, and facilitates immediate job generation.
 Why not look at tourism more intensely?

-Tamil Nadu alone has as many temples, two of the best-known hill stations Kodaikanal and Ooty, with beaches such as Marina and Mahabalipuram thrown in.
+Tamil Nadu, besides housing countless temples, also features hill stations like Kodaikanal and Ooty, and beaches such as Marina and Mahabalipuram.
 These, along with Delhi and Dilwara, Khajuraho and Kaziranga, Ayurveda and yoga, and the Taj Mahal form a small part of a formidable list of world-class attractions in India.

 Competent and courteous staff at immigration centers and consulates, protection for tourists from touts, basic hygiene and personal safety at tourist locations, and a well-oiled information system to guide tourists are fundamental requirements.
 Sites to be maintained well and to be operated punctually as per displayed timings and dates.